-- A. Perform Initial Treatment / Universal Patient Care Protocol. - B. Assess level of consciousness and blood glucose level by glucometer. - C. Cardiac monitor: Obtain a 12 lead EKG and transmit to evaluate the patient for hyperkalemia. - D. Draw labs if time permits. - E. Hypoglycemia Treatment: - If patient is awake and oriented with no signs of altered mental status or confusion and simply has a blood glucose reading <60 mg/dl which is abnormal for the patient: Administer 15 gm of oral glucose and recheck blood glucose level. - 2.
+- A. Perform Initial Treatment / Universal Patient Care Protocol. - B. Assess level of consciousness and blood glucose level by glucometer. - C. Draw labs if time permits. - D. Hypoglycemia Treatment: - 1.
+If patient is awake and oriented with no signs of altered mental status or confusion and simply has a blood glucose reading <60 mg/dl which is abnormal for the patient: Administer 15 gm of oral glucose and recheck blood glucose level. - 2.
 If patient is malnourished, has HIV/AIDS, receives dialysis, is a known alcoholic, or has other grossly impaired nutritional status, administer: